 England’s new ‘bad boy’ persona against India leaves us with one question

-In the midst of their crucial final Test with India, Cameron Ponsonby delves into England’s new fiery personality that has been so clear to see
+Amid their enthralling Test series with India, Cameron Ponsonby delves into England’s new fiery personality that has been so clear to see

 It is a confusing time to be an England player.